There is some good teaching on fasting in Richard Foster’s book, “Celebration of Discipline”.

 But somehow we’re not shocked to meet Christians who don’t fast.

-Another time Jesus said that his disciples would fast after he was taken away from them.
+Another time Yeshua said that his disciples would fast after he was taken away from them.

 He expected them to do it.